It pays to be fully invested during a bull market.

 That last point is a tricky one, particularly when it comes to "How much?"
 Too much cash and you'll lose out to inflation; too little and you won't be able to take advantage of buying opportunities.

 In my own portfolio, I was keeping two full positions (10%) in cash -- or 5% to 10% -- but have since reduced that to about 3% thanks to a recent buying spree.

 The key is to be willing to be fully invested when the right opportunities present themselves.
 That means keeping a wish list and constantly ranking your best ideas.

 At Motley Fool Stock Advisor, Fool co-founders David and Tom Gardner recommend only stocks they view as long-term holds and keep a list of their top picks for new money now.
 These are stocks with strong fundamentals and reasonable price tags.

-Those same picks are beating the market 71% to 28% on average since 2002.
-So if you're looking for some new stocks ideas to add to your wish list, try the service free for 30 days.
+Those same picks are beating the market 57% to 18% on average since 2002.
+So if you're looking for some new stock ideas to add to your wish list, try the service free for 30 days.
 There is no obligation to subscribe.

 This article was first published on Aug.
 1, 2007.
 It has been updated.

-Tim Hanson owns shares of 3M.
-3M is a Motley Fool Inside Value recommendation.
-Calumet is an Income Investor pick.
-NVIDIA is a Stock Advisor selection.
+Tim Hanson owns shares of W&T Offshore and Dawson Geophysical.
+Dawson Geophysical is a Motley Fool Hidden Gems recommendation.
 Fairholme is a Champion Funds recommendation.
 Being clever is working out pretty darn well for the Fool's disclosure policy.